qwhelan/rcttools/README.md

  Working on the stacked frames, we can now process ~30 frames at once and utilize the v0/v1 state machine to identify the appropriate horizontal/vertical offset for the next character.

- Each character has been extracted as a PNG in `rcttools/alphabet/` and the candidate charater is converted into a bitmap and `np.logical_and()`'d with each relevant character in the alphabet, which is a function of the state machine.
+ Each character has been extracted as a PNG in `rcttools/alphabet/` and the candidate character is converted into a bitmap and `np.logical_and()`'d with each relevant character in the alphabet, which is a function of the state machine.
 This score is normalized by the `np.logical_or()` of the character with the candidate and the top character from the alphabet is used.

  In general, a score of ~0.95 is expected from a good quality match; a score of less than 0.8 indicates no good match (likely no data whatsoever).